Ovingdean fall leaves boy, 10, critically injured

 Officers said the boy and his family were receiving support and inquiries were continuing.

-No further details about the boy's fall have been released.
+Police were seen guarding the area under the cliff at Ovingdean on Saturday but no further details about the boy's fall have been released.

 Ovingdean roundabout was closed while the boy was bought to safety and reopened just before 22:00 BST.